gai3k/bhatlab.io/index.md

 {% capture text %}

-We have a multi-disciplinary team including immunologists, clinical residents, neurobiologists and bioinformaticians.
+We have a multi-disciplinary team including immunologists, clinical residents, neurobiologists and bioinformaticians who their expertise and different perspectives to examining the evolution of GBM disease and recurrence.

 {%
   include button.html